Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-which is proportional to the squared root of the ratio between kinetic and Coulomb energy.
-This quantity is proportional to the parameter $\tilde{\hbar}$ introduced in Sec. \ref{Qlinear_zigzag}, and is scaled by the ratio $(d_0/a)^2$ between the characteristic length scales of chain and lattice.
-Therefore, quantum effects can be tuned by changing the ratio $d_0/a$, and can take values ranging from $\beta^2\sim 10^{-4}$, deep in the mean-field regime, to $\beta^2\sim 0.1$, where sliding induced by quantum tunneling could be measured.
+which is proportional to the square root of the ratio between kinetic and Coulomb energy.
+This quantity is proportional to $\tilde{\hbar}$ introduced in Sec. \ref{Qlinear_zigzag}, which determines the size of quantum effects at the linear-zigzag transition.
+The proportionality factor contains the ratio $(d_0/a)^2$ between the characteristic length scales of chain and lattice and suggests that size of quantum effects can be tuned by changing the trap aspect ratio and/or the wavelength of the confining lattice.
+Taking experimentally accessible parameters, it can range from $\beta^2\sim 10^{-4}$, deep in the mean-field regime, to $\beta^2\sim 0.1$, where quantum sliding could be measured \cite{Menu:2024a,Menu:2024b}.

-A mean-field study permits to determine analytically the regions of stability of the commensurate configurations at fixed $N$ as a function of the mismatch $\delta$ and of the temperature $T$ \cite{Menu:2024b}.
+A mean-field study predicted the regions of stability of the commensurate configurations at fixed $N$ as a function of the mismatch $\delta$ and of the temperature $T$ \cite{Menu:2024b}.
 Using the parameters of Ref. \cite{Bylinskii:2016}, for a chain of 100 ions $^{173}$Yb$^+$ with interparticle distance $d_0 = 6 ~\mu\mathrm{m}$ and lattice periodicity $a=185~\mathrm{nm}$, commensurate phases can be observed at temperatures $T\lesssim 1 \,\mathrm{mK}$ \cite{Menu:2024b}.
-Quantum effects could be revealed by means of spectroscopic measurements for relative precisions below the effective Planck's constant $\beta^2$.
+Quantum sliding could be revealed by means of spectroscopic measurements for relative precisions below the effective Planck's constant $\beta^2$.